-- Improved staff retention: When HR analytics can effectively examine the reasons for workforce attrition, action can be taken before minor concerns turn into major problems.
+When HR analytics can effectively examine the reasons for workforce attrition, action can be taken before minor concerns become major problems.
 Data from exit interviews can be useful for this process.

-- Fast action when issues are identified: Improved staff retention is just one area where HR analytics can be used to ensure the bottom line is not affected.
-For example, if analysis of sick leave data reveals issues with large numbers of employees taking time off for stress-related reasons, this would be a good opportunity for an organization to take proactive steps to improve staff mental health.
+Improved staff retention is just one area where HR analytics can be used to ensure the bottom line is not affected.
+For example, if analysis of sick leave data reveals issues with many employees taking time off for stress-related reasons, this would be a good opportunity for an organization to take proactive steps to support employee mental health.

 The three types of HR analytics data – descriptive, predictive, and prescriptive – are all important to the overall process.
 Ideally, all three types of data should be collected and analyzed in conjunction with each other to get the best possible insights.

-From here, more sophisticated and detailed metrics can be added to bolster the data, deepen the insights, and be the catalyst for positive workplace change.
+More sophisticated and detailed metrics can be added from here to bolster the data, deepen insights, and catalyze positive workplace change.
 Turnover rates, for example, can be instructive when analyzed alongside the reasons for leaving.
-This is another example of descriptive analytics so caution is needed because such data tends to focus on the things that have already happened.
+This is another example of descriptive analytics, so caution is needed because such data focus on the things that have already happened.

 Solely focusing on descriptive analytics is not the most effective way to undertake a comprehensive HR analytics program because it tends to be reactive rather than proactive.
-This is why it is essential to move on to the more detailed, forward-looking metrics of predictive and prescriptive analytics, which is vital for detailed insights and better decision-making.
+This is why moving on to the more detailed, forward-looking metrics of predictive and prescriptive analytics is essential, which is vital for clear insights and better decision-making.

 Taking the next step towards being proactive